Black-Star-Institute/blackstar.github.io/docs/events/crash-retrievals/1953_kingman.md

 North-west of Kingman Arizona, USA on May 20th 1953.

-Initially investigated by Raymond E. Fowler for NICAP.
+Initially investigated by Raymond E. Fowler for NICAP and published in June 1973.

 Purportedly recovered by [Project Pounce](../../projects/pounce.md) [Schratt 2010].

+# Witnesses

+The main witness is Arthur G.Stansel (pseudonym Fritz Werner.)

 [R. Geldreich](https://medium.com/@richgel99/crash-retrieval-leak-timeline-4b75b8ef529a):